slowernews/wisdom-tldr/README.md

 ===
 ###On lovers

+Never love anyone that treats you like you're ordinary.

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

 > *'Every person feels loved in a different form.'*

 > *'Love doesn’t hurt.
 Expectations do.'*

-> *'Never love anyone that treats you like you're ordinary.'*

 > *'On a serious conversation with a SO, instead of generalizing, talk about three things:<br>
 First, your observations, or what you have noticed is happening in your relationship.<br>